 Employers’ role: Despite the government’s proposed ‘employer’s charter‘, the business lobby remains on on the warpath on new employment regulations.
 How will employers, particularly small businesses, take to their new role of providing regular assessments of their employees’ incomes – the precise information and definition of ‘income’ remain unavailable – to HMRC/DWP?

 There are also real risks for claimants here, particularly those in the most vulnerable work: where employers don’t engage properly with PAYE systems it may mean that their workers’ benefits payments, as well as their wages, are placed at risk.

 Universal Credit has potential to deliver a simpler and less complex welfare system for families across the country.
 And a well funded and generous version of the UC has potential to reduce in-work poverty and make it easier for claimants to move into work.

 But it is still very far from certain whether the government’s proposals will be able to deliver against these goals – succeeding against any of them remains highly contingent upon the new system’s design, generosity and implementation – not to mention the wider state of the labour market – and at the moment the only thing we know for certain is that before UC is even introduced billions of pounds will be cut from welfare spending.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.